lynch school of education

 Components of the application

 The application form is available to fill out online.
-Applicants should read this page before proceeding to fill out the application form.
 Upon submitting your form, you should receive an email providing your BC Credentials (username and Eagle ID), which you can use to view your application status.

-Please note: There is an addition application form to fill out if you are applying to the Urban Catholic Teacher Corps (UCTC).
+*There is an additional application form to fill out if you are applying to the Urban Catholic Teacher Corps (UCTC).

 A non-refundable application fee of $65 is required for every degree and non-degree application submitted.
-Applicants have two payments options:
+Applicants have two payment options:

-- Pay by check or money order made payable to Boston College, via regular mail.
-If you are applying online, please print a copy of your confirmation page and send your check/money order and the confirmation page along with the rest of your paper materials in one package to the address above.
-If you are applying via paper application, please include your check/money order with all of your materials in one package to the address above.
+- Pay by check or money order (made payable to Boston College), via regular mail.
+If you are applying online, please print a copy of your confirmation page and send your check/money order with the confirmation page to:

 back to top